'We Need Interdisciplinary Collaboration to Solve Tough Problems'

 Patients’ health trajectories, particularly at hospitals serving low-income populations, hinge on myriad social and economic factors that could be addressed with out-of-the-box solutions.
-Yet patients and others who could offer first-hand insights about their challenges aren’t generally integrated in the solution design process, often making the pursuit of innovation less effective and more time consuming to get right.
+Yet patients and others who could offer firsthand insights about their challenges aren’t generally integrated into the solution design process, often making the pursuit of innovation less effective and more time-consuming to get right.

 Mostaghimi shares this vision with fellow emergency medicine resident Zaid Altawil.
 Together, they aim to establish design thinking as the norm during next month’s Hack/ED event, a medical hackathon in Boston that takes a page out of Silicon Valley’s book to generate effective solutions to some of emergency medicine’s greatest challenges, all in a 24-hour period.

-In emergency care, we collaborate with multiple different specialities because we realize that it is imporssible to master all aspects in medicine.
+In emergency care, we collaborate with multiple different specialties because we realize that it is impossible to master all aspects in medicine.
 This spirit of collaboration allows for more effective care.
 Without it, emergency care wouldn't work.

 You have to realize that you have limitations in your knowledge that other people might be able to fill.

-How does a hackathon foster that type of collaborative problem solving?
+HC: How does a hackathon foster that type of collaborative problem-solving?